Degree-degree distribution in a power law random intersection graph with clustering: Introduction

 \section{Introduction}

-Correlations between degrees of adjacent vertices influence many network properties including the component structure, epidemic spreading, network robustness, etc., see \cite{BogunaPSvespignani_2003}, \cite{HofstadLitvak2014}, \cite{Newman2002}, \cite{Newman2003} and references therein.
+Correlations between degrees of adjacent vertices influence many network properties including the component structure, epidemic spreading, random walk performance, network robustness, etc., see \cite{AvratchenkovMarkovich2014}, \cite{BogunaPSvespignani_2003}, \cite{HofstadLitvak2014}, \cite{Newman2002}, \cite{Newman2003} and references therein.
 The correlations are defined by the degree-degree distribution, i.e., the bivariate distribution of degrees of endpoints of a randomly chosen edge.
-In this paper we present an analytic study of the degree-degree distribution in a mathematically tractable random graph model of an affiliation network possessing power law degrees and non-vanishing clustering coefficient.
-Our study is motivated firstly by the interest in tracing the relation between the degree-degree distribution and clustering properties in a power law network.
-Secondly, the degree-degree distribution shows up in the analysis of the simple random walk on network, namely, it defines the transition matrix of the corresponding Markov chain, when sites are identified with vertex degrees (not the vertices themselves), see \cite{AvratchenkovMarkovich2014}.
+In this paper we present an analytic study of the degree-degree distribution in a mathematically tractable random graph model of an affiliation network possessing tunable power law degree distribution and clustering coefficient.
+Our study is motivated by the interest in tracing the relation between the degree-degree distribution and clustering properties in a power law network.

-Next in this section we introduce the random graph model and present our results.
-Proofs are postponed to Section 2.

 {\bf Affiliation network and random intersection graph.} An affiliation network defines adjacency relations between actors by using an auxiliary set of attributes.
 Let $V$ denote the set of actors (nodes of the network) and $W$ denote the auxiliary set of attributes.
 Every actor $v\in V$ is prescribed a collection $S_v\subset W$ of attributes and two actors $u, v\in V$ are declared adjacent in the network if they share some common attributes.
 For example one may interpret elements of $W$ as weights and declare two actors adjacent whenever the total weight of shared attributes is above some threshold value.
 Here we consider the simplest case, where $u,v\in V$ are called adjacent whenever they share at least one common attribute, i.e., $S_u\cap S_v\not=\emptyset$.
 Two popular examples of real affiliation networks are the film actor network, where two actors are declared adjacent if they have played in the same movie, and the collaboration network, where two scientists are declared adjacent if they have coauthored a publication.